crusoecloud/slurm/README.md

 - NVIDIA H200 (`h200-144gb-sxm-ib.8x`)
 - NVIDIA H100 (`h100-80gb-sxm-ib.8x`)
 - NVIDIA A100 (`a100-80gb-sxm-ib.8x`)
+For GB200 and B200, create a custom image based on the latest official GB200 or B200 Crusoe Cloud image by following [these instructions](https://github.com/crusoecloud/solutions-library/tree/main/slurm-custom-image) and populate the 'custom_image' property of relevant partitions list element with the name and tag of your custom image.
+If custom_image is populated, it will override the value of the 'image' property for the compute nodes in that partition.

 ## Storage
 This solution currently supports three tiers of storage:

 ### Local Scratch
-Each `slurm-compute-node` instance supports local scratch storage, and the size depends on the instance type.
+Each compute node instance supports local scratch storage, and the size depends on the instance type.
 If present, scratch storage is located at `/scratch/local`.
 The local scratch storage is erased whenever the compute node is stopped.

 The local scratch size on common compute node instance types are:
 * `gb200-186gb-nvl-ib.4x`,`gb200-186gb-nvl.4x`: 7.68TB